uio-carpentry/organisational/workshop_operations/onboarding-checklist.md

 - [ ] Preparing a sign-up form linked from the event page shown on the event page and administration of this sign-up form.
 	* By default, we close registration two days before the workshop date.
 Automatic reminders for workshop participants are sent out via the registration system one week and again three days before the workshop.
 The registration system can handle any additional information that instructors want to send participants.
 - [ ] Setting up a **workshop website repository** in the **uio-carpentry GitHub account** and sharing the link with instructors so they can fill it in.
 When the contents are in place, the administrator will link the workshop website to the event page on the UiO Library's course catalogue.
 - [ ] Publishing, promotion, and dissemination of the workshop on UBOslo Twitter, DSC’s webpage, DSC’s monthly newsletter, and sending an announcement email to [announcements@carpentry.uio.no](mailto:announcements@carpentry.uio.no) about the workshop.
-- [ ] Publishing, promotion, and dissemination of the workshop on UBOslo Twitter, DSC’s webpage, DSC’s monthly newsletter, and sending an announcement email to [announcements@carpentry.uio.no](mailto:announcements@carpentry.uio.no) about the workshop.
 - [ ] Submission of self-organized workshop registration form to Carpentry.org using the following information, so that instructors will receive links to **pre- and post-workshop surveys** and the **results**.
 	* Institutional affiliation: "University of Oslo"